Last Updated 8/26/2019. Get latest update if you have an earlier version!

 - Data Export to export to a new geodatabase so that the process is only run for tracked species, with the required Separation Distance included.

 - Select by Attributes having SUITABLE_HAB_SEP_DIST is null

 - Calculate SUITABLE_HAB_SEP_DIST =1 to set the default separation distance of 1 km, where it has not been assigned.

 NOTE: Update data within the SUITABLE_HAB_SEP_DIST field (in kilometers) for following reasons :

 - any of the locations fall within unsuitable habitat, in which case the (suitable) separation distance should be replaced with the unsuitable habitat distance

 - a more appropriate distance than the 1 km default can be assigned, especially in the case of plants, in which case the Data Manager should coordinate with the program Botanist to determine the appropriate separation distance.
 Given that few plant species have custom Separation Distances at either the species or Element Group level, the Habitat-based Plant Element Occurrence Delimitation Guide should be used to determine the appropriate Separation Distance.
 The Plant EO Specifications Decision Tree was developed and vetted by network botanists, and provides a separation distance based on life history traits, suitable and unsuitable habitat

 - a custom distance is more appropriate

-- Create a unique id field in the data set, if it does not already have one.
+- Create a unique id field in the data set, if one does not already exist.